 Whether you prefer cooking wood logs or smoking chunks, you can’t go wrong with cherry when smoking ribs.
 Cherry offers a subtle smokey sweet flavor that works well for ribs.
 It complements the natural flavor of ribs to provide a flavor that’s simply out of this world.
 For these reasons and others, cherry wood is an all-around great choice for smoking ribs.

 Pecan Wood for Ribs

 In addition to hickory, another excellent type of wood for smoking ribs is pecan.
 Technically, pecan wood is a variety of hickory.
 Pecan trees (Carya illinoinensis) grow natively in certain parts of the Southern United States as well as Northern Mexico.
 While most known for the nuts they produce, their wood is equally prized.
 Pecan wood is used to make everything from hardwood floors and cabinets to chairs and building materials.
 Additionally, it’s harvested and used as cooking wood because of its mouthwatering nutty flavor.
 Pecan wood is milder than its hickory counterpart and, not surprisingly, as a nuttier flavor.

 Other Types of Wood for Smoking Ribs

-Hickory and pecan are just two of many types of wood that you can use for smoking ribs.
-Other popular types of wood used for smoking ribs include white oak, cherry, apple and whiskey grilling.
+Cherry and pecan are just two of many types of wood that you can use for smoking ribs.
+Other popular types of wood used for smoking ribs include white oak, hickory and apple.
 Of course, each type of wood has its own flavor, so you should conduct your own tests to determine which flavor you prefer best.
-You may discover that pecan offers the best flavor, or you could find that milder white oak is better for ribs.
+You may discover that cherry or pecan offers the best flavor.

 Can I Use Multiple Types of Wood?